-Not all bosses born with the qualities that make a great leader; in fact, some are so terrible at leading that their professional skills are called into question.
-Who know who we’re talking about: the manager you’re constantly trying to avoid, hurrying out of the kitchen once they walk in, keeping your head down and avoiding any form of eye contact!
+Not all bosses are born with the necessary qualities to be a leader; in fact, some are so terrible at it that their leadership skills are frequently called into question.
+You know who we’re talking about: that manager you’re constantly trying to avoid, hurrying out of the kitchen once they walk in, keeping your head down and dodging any form of eye contact!

-Well, you first need to identify your weaknesses, and this little list will give you examples of where you are going wrong and how you can fix things.
+Well, you first need to identify your weaknesses.
+This list will give you examples of where you’re going wrong and tips on how you can improve your leadership skills.

 If not, expect a dishonest and broken department.
 After all, integrity is the most valuable and respected quality of leadership — always keep your word.

-Great leaders know how to be flexible and make decisions based on the difficult circumstances they are faced with; they can think on their feet and find solutions to problems.
+Great leaders know how to be flexible and make decisions based on the difficult circumstances they’re faced with; they can think on their feet and find solutions to problems quickly.
 On the other hand, weak leaders cannot embrace new ideas and are very much ‘stuck in their ways’, unwilling to adapt to what the situations call for.

-Poor leaders lack the skill to provide constructive feedback; they notice that there is a small issue with one of their team members but don’t point out where they are going wrong.
+Poor leaders lack the skill to provide constructive feedback; they notice that there’s a small issue with one of their team members but don’t point out where they’re going wrong.
 If you aren’t advising your employees of their mistakes and giving them tips on how they can improve, they will continue to make errors and still be none the wiser.

-In a poll of 1,400 executives, meanwhile, The Ken Blanchard Companies found that failing to provide feedback was the most common mistake leaders make.
-Another fatal error was postponing or failing to remember to follow through with reviews and appraisals, meaning that they aren’t giving their employees that little boost of confidence or praise they need to improve and do better.
+In a poll of 1,400 executives, meanwhile, the Ken Blanchard Companies found that failing to provide feedback was the most common mistake leaders make.
+Another fatal error was postponing or failing to remember to follow through with reviews and appraisals, meaning that bad leaders aren’t giving their employees that little boost of confidence or praise they need to improve and do better.

-As the saying goes: ‘a pupil is only as good as their teacher’.
+As a leader, you’re responsible for your team, and as the saying goes: ‘a pupil is only as good as their teacher’.

-If your employees have made a mistake, chances are you haven’t given the correct information or support to perform the job properly.
+Sometimes, if your employees have made a mistake, it's possible that you haven’t given the correct information or support to perform the job properly.
 Not being able to admit this and take the blame is a bad trait, and one that a manager shouldn’t possess.
 However hard it may be to swallow your pride, you need to stand up and take the blame; after all, nobody is perfect.

 If you fail to give your team a clear objective of what they should be aiming towards, they’ll be aimlessly filling their day with menial tasks in order to get by.
-As a boss, you need to give them clear goals of what they should be doing and how they can prioritise their work effectively, ensuring that all their projects are completed in time.
+Whether you’re an in-office or virtual boss, you need to give them clear goals of what they should be doing and how they can prioritise their work effectively, ensuring that all their projects are completed on time.

 Some leaders have unrealistic expectations in the workplace; a good example of this is giving a valuable team member too many tasks with short deadlines.
 With the added pressure, the employee will either crumble or be discouraged and will begin looking for employment elsewhere.

-In other words, it’s important that you understand the reality of the work you are delegating and to ensure that you give your team your full support.
+In other words, it’s important that you understand the reality of the work you’re delegating and to ensure that you give your team your full support.

 Let’s say, one day, Jennifer comes along with a great concept of how to work on the same job, but with a different method — but you insistently shoot her down.
 This kind of closed-mindedness will not get you far within the workplace — you need to learn to accept new ideas and praise employees that use their initiative to better the whole working process.